dan @ thetelegraphic . com

 Searching for Fast Radio Bursts

 At Swinburne University, as part of the UTMOST-2D project, we upgraded the Molonglo telescope, to convert it into a Fast Radio Burst detection and localization machine (UTMOST).
 Fast Radio Bursts (FRBs) are rare and enigmatic astrophyical events that last only a few milliseconds.
-They appear to originate from billions of light years away; how and why they occur remains an outstanding mystery that we are hoping to solve.
+They appear to originate from billions of light years away; how and why they occur remains an outstanding mystery that astronomers are trying to solve.

 Radio astronomy instrumentation